Canada in New England

 The longstanding cultural, familial, and trade ties that bind New Hampshire and Canada are deep and highly valued by both Canadians and New Hampshire residents.
 In addition to sharing a 41-mile border, they share a robust bilateral trade relationship.

 In the 1800s, enough French Canadians immigrated to New Hampshire in search of work that “Little Canadas” were formed throughout the State and they played a major role in its manufacturing industry.
 The first credit union in the U.S.—now St. Mary’s Bank in Manchester—was founded by a French monsignor and his two French Canadian business associates.

 Canada and Rhode Island share a mutually-beneficial trade relationship as well as longstanding historic and cultural ties.
 The vibrant Franco-American culture which remains prevalent throughout the State today is attributable to the large volume of Canadian immigrants which have settled in the State over the years, dating back to the time of the Industrial Revolution.
 In March 2011, the Ocean State’s Legislature passed a resolution reaffirming the strength and breadth of the Canada-Rhode Island relationship in areas such as trade, energy and tourism.
-As the State’s number-one international trading partner, Rhode Island exports more to Canada than to its next nine foreign export markets combined.

 This spirit of collaboration between these close neighbours extends to Canadian and U.S. law enforcement personnel in Vermont and Quebec, who work together on a daily basis as part of the regional Integrated Border Enforcement Team (IBET), a bi-national team dedicated to keeping the Canada-U.S. border secure from threats and illegal activities.